awsdocs/amazon-ec2-user-guide/doc_source/placement-groups.md

 ## Cluster placement groups<a name="placement-groups-cluster"></a>

 A cluster placement group is a logical grouping of instances within a single Availability Zone\.
 A cluster placement group can span peered VPCs in the same Region\.
-Instances in the same cluster placement group enjoy a higher per\-flow throughput limit of up to 10 Gbps for TCP/IP traffic and are placed in the same high\-bisection bandwidth segment of the network\.
+Instances in the same cluster placement group enjoy a higher per\-flow throughput limit for TCP/IP traffic and are placed in the same high\-bisection bandwidth segment of the network\.

 The following image shows instances that are placed into a cluster placement group\.